arthur-kuo/so_short/README.md

-# so_short
+# The URL Mage
-A website to shorten your URL
+A mage to shorten your URL

 ![image](/images/demo.jpg)